L-Sherry/Localize-me/Documentation.md

   separation.
 - `newlineException` (Array): As an exception to `newlineAnywhere`, do not break lines after these characters.
-  The game uses indexOf to determine if a character is part of the set, so using a String should also work.
+  The game uses `indexOf` to determine if a character is part of the set, so using a String should also work.
 - `newlineAfter` (Array): Unconditionally insert a line break after this character.
 Like `newlineException`, a string should also work.

-- `commaDigits` (Boolean): If false, the default is to format large numbers like english, with ',' as a thousand separator.
+- `commaDigits` (Boolean): If false, the default is to format large numbers like English, with ',' as a thousand separator.
 If true, then '.' is used instead.
 Note that Localize-Me options will override this behavior in some cases, but not all.
 See *Number formatting* for details.